 The 10 principles behind successful KM strategies

-I blogged last week about the 5 basic principles behind successful Knowledge Management.
+Favorite I blogged last week about the 5 basic principles behind successful Knowledge Management.
 Let’s take that one step further, into the principles behind a KM Strategy.
-Strategy by Kathryn Decker on Flickr When Stephanie Barnes and I wrote our book “Designing a successful KM Strategy” we included a chapter on
+Strategy by Kathryn Decker on Flickr When Stephanie Barnes and I wrote our book “Designing a successful KM Strategy” we included a chapter

 Read More